 You’ll learn how to lend practical, effective support for this ballot initiative requiring 80% of the electricity provided by Montana’s investor-owned utilities to come from the sun and wind or other renewable energy resources, much of it coming from your own rooftop.

-North American Clean Energy Reported: “Renewable energy targets and other support policies, now in place in 164 countries, powered the growth of solar, wind and other renewable technologies to a record-breaking energy generation capacity last year : about 135 GW of added renewable energy power increasing total installed capacity to 1,712 GW, up 8.5% from the year before.
+North American Clean Energy Reported: “Renewable energy targets and other support policies, now in place in 164 countries, powered the growth of solar, wind and other renewable technologies to a record-breaking energy generation capacity in 2014: about 135 GW” for the year of added renewable energy power.

 Despite the world’s average annual 1.5% increase in energy consumption in recent years and average 3% growth in Gross Domestic Product, carbon dioxide (CO2) emissions in 2014 were unchanged from 2013 levels.
 For the first time in four decades, the world economy grew without a parallel rise in CO2 emissions. “